 Eat only organic animal products.
 Animal products that are not organic may contain added hormones and are fed a diet of GMO grains and non-organic feed.
 These mimic hormones in the body and concentrate in animal fat stores.

 If you eat non-organic meats, you are being doubly exposed to these toxins.
 This is because xenohormones become more concentrated as they move up the food chain.
 Xenohormones are often stored in the fat cells of animals.
-The more fatty the meats you are consuming the more xenohormones you are consuming.
+The fattier the meats you are consuming, the more xenohormones you are consuming.

 Fluid Intake: Water!